uaz-d4g/phase0/4_informs/informs_quiz_key2.md

 > **Quote:** "The CAP exam covers seven key domains, each representing a critical part of the analytics process."
 > **Citation:** Certified Analytics Professional - 2024 Data4Good hack.pdf, p.
 23
+> All source documents agree on this answer.

 ---